hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 - An account on a [Terraform Enterprise](https://www.hashicorp.com/products/terraform/) instance.
 - A ServiceNow instance or developer instance.
 You can request a ServiceNow developer instance at [developer.servicenow.com](https://developer.servicenow.com/).
 - A [supported version control system](../../vcs/index.html#supported-vcs-providers) (VCS) with read access to repositories with Terraform configuration.
-- A private Git repository to host the ServiceNow integration.

-It does not require additional ServiceNow modules and has been tested on the following ServiceNow server versions:
+It has been tested on the following ServiceNow server versions:

 - Madrid
+- New York
-- London
+- Orlando

+It requires the following ServiceNow Plugins as dependencies for the Terraform ServiceNow App:

+- Flow Designer support for the Service Catalog
+- ServiceNow IntegrationHub Action Step
+- ServiceNow IntegrationHub Starter Pack

 ## Obtaining the ServiceNow Integration

 Before beginning setup, you must obtain a copy of the Terraform ServiceNow Catalog integration software.
-Contact your HashiCorp sales representative to get access to the software.

-Once you have obtained the files from your sales representative, check them into a private Git repository before beginning these setup instructions.
+This can be added to your ServiceNow instance from the [ServiceNow Store](https://store.servicenow.com/).

 ## Terraform Enterprise Setup